wontaeyang/helium-systray/README.md

 ```

 ### Configuration
 Helium systray requires a JSON config file at `~/Documents/helium-systray.json`.
-This can be adjusted by chaning `configFileName` variable for a new config location.
+This can be adjusted by changing `configFileName` variable for a new config location.

 ```
 {